 At the Test level, Mark Greatbatch was a solid batsman.
 However, when it came to one-day cricket, he was a different character and became one of the first pinch hitters.
 His Test debut against England in 1987–88 was characterized by an unusually dogged hundred by a player with a degree of experience in both New Zealand and England.
 In November 1989, Greatbatch scored 146 not out off 485 balls against Australia in Perth, staving off what looked like a certain win for the Australians.

 Due to Greatbatch’s efforts, the game ended in a draw because he stayed at the crease for 11 hours.
 His performance was greeted with a standing ovation.
 Despite the circumstances, many experts consider Greatbatch’s defensive innings to have been one of the greatest cricket centuries ever.
-Australia reached 521 for the first innings thanks to David Boon’s 200.
+Australia reached 521 for the first inning thanks to David Boon’s 200.
 The New Zealand team was dismissed for 231.

 It was likely New Zealand would not last the fourth day of play after more than 11 hours of play.
 It was 11 to 1 when Greatbatch entered the pitch.
 During the fifth-day match, Greatbatch and Martin Snedden played middling partnerships with the Crowe brothers, and then Snedden kept vigil for over three hours, which helped him win.